albertoaer/breathe/README.md

 # Breathe

-Small online code editor that integrates Ace.
+Minimal online code editor that integrates Ace.

-Developed using Angular as learning project.
+Developed using Angular as a learning project.

 ## Features

-- Full control over the Ace editor settings, such as theme, language(mode) and font.
+- Full control over the Ace editor settings, such as theme, language(mode) and font(not yet)
-- Custom explorer UI with directories inside the browser for openning files.
+- Custom explorer UI with directories inside the browser, can be created and removed
+- Each directory has files that can also be created and removed

 ## Development server